DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 The central question isn’t “how fast are we delivering,” but “how difficult is it to do the right work in this environment”.

-- Feedback loops — How long to see the result of a change (build, tests, deploy)
+- How long to see the result of a change — compilation, tests, deployment.
+Fast cycles accelerate learning.

-- Cognitive load — Complexity that needs to be kept in mind to work
+- Complexity that needs to be kept in mind to work.
+High cognitive load exhausts decision-making capacity.

-- Flow state — Ability to enter and remain in deep concentration
+- Ability to enter and remain in deep concentration.
+Interruptions destroy real productivity.

-- Tooling — Quality, integration, and reliability of tools
+- Quality, integration, and reliability of tools.
+Poor tools are constant friction.

-- Documentation — Clarity about how systems work and decisions were made
+- Clarity about how systems work and decisions were made.
+Absence creates dependency on tribal knowledge.

-- Onboarding — Time and difficulty for new members to become productive
+- Time and difficulty for new members to become productive.
+Slow onboarding reveals systemic problems.

 Excessive friction, poor tools, opaque processes, and constant interruptions don’t appear directly in classic delivery metrics, but they erode quality, motivation, and team sustainability over time.